lndrtrbn/joutonbad/README.md

 In the backend:

-- Create a file `.env` by copying `.env.template` and fill the environment variables,
+- Create a file `.env` by copying `.env.template` and fill the environment variables (you will need to ask for what to fill),
 - Initialize Prisma with the command:

 ```sh